The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 So to get us off to a start, tell us a bit about your background.
 What did you do up to now, and what made you look into getting into software or web development specifically?

 **Rico Smit**
-Since I was born and raised here in Pretoria, my uncle has been very heavy into technology.
-So ever since I was little, I remember standing by him and seeing what he was doing, and it intrigued me from a young age.
+I was born and raised here in Pretoria, my uncle has been very heavy into technology.
+So ever since I was little, I remember standing by him and seeing what he was doing/creating, and it intrigued me from a young age.

 And then, throughout high school, I had the opportunity to take IT and actually discovered the love for coding, and I had a chance to get all of the fundamentals down.
 But as soon as that ended, I had to walk out into a job.
 I worked in retail for a hardware shop.
 So I did what I had to do to survive, but it's not what I wanted to do.